Australia 1-0 Republic of Ireland: Steph Catley penalty powers Women's World Cup co-hosts to opening victory

 Steph Catley converted a second-half penalty for below-par Women's World Cup co-hosts Australia as they battled to a nervy 1-0 victory over Republic of Ireland.

-"Losing a player like Sam, probably the best player in the world - and her as a person - obviously we were heartbroken," Catley admitted post-match.
+"Losing a player like Sam, probably the best player in the world - and her as a person - obviously we were heartbroken," stand-in captain Catley admitted post-match.

-Vera Pauw's Ireland side, in contrast, performed with promise and tenacity, led admirably by all-action Katie McCabe, but were unable to break Australia's resolve in Sydney, with over 75,000 fans in attendance to roar the Matildas onto victory.
+Vera Pauw's Ireland side, in contrast, performed with promise and purpose on their tournament debut, led admirably by all-action Katie McCabe, but were unable to break Australia's resolve in Sydney, with over 75,000 fans in attendance to roar the Matildas onto victory.

 Australia captain and forward Sam Kerr has been ruled out for a minimum of two Group B games, after picking up a calf injury in training a day before Australia's opener.